kuzmanovicnenad/git-tag-script/README.md

 # git-tag-script

 Node: Works with github repos.
-For bitbucker repo use 'bitbucket-repo' branch
+For bitbucket repo use 'bitbucket-repo' branch

 ## Example